OpenAgua/openagua-documentation/docs/README.md

-# About OpenAgua

-## Overview
+# What is OpenAgua?

 OpenAgua is a web-based application for modeling water systems for water resources planning and management.
 It aims to help develop insights to complex water issues in a collaborative computing environment.
-See a [5-minute demo](https://github.com/openagua/openagua-documentation/tree/590f1217673c214159e618b6d86026acffb15ecf/docs/demos/README.md#tutorial1)\[TO-DO\] for a brief overview.
-OpenAgua is built by [a dedicated team](https://github.com/openagua/openagua-documentation/tree/590f1217673c214159e618b6d86026acffb15ecf/docs/the-team/README.md) of developers, water experts, and visionary funders, and is based on the Hydra Shared Software Platform, an open source suite of tools for building network models.
+OpenAgua is built by [a dedicated team](./the-team.md) of developers, water experts, and visionary funders, and is based on the Hydra Shared Software Platform, an open source suite of tools for building network models.

 ## Key Innovations